London Challenge Poverty Week 2021 has finished (although it’s purpose and mission continues)!

-London Challenge Poverty Week 2021 is underway!
-This page shows of the some activities, campaigns and work from brilliant, London-based organisations and groups – all raising their voice for a #PovertyFreeLondon this October.
+This page tells the story of London Challenge Poverty Week 2021.
+Showing just a flavour of the activities, campaigns and work from brilliant, London-based organisations and groups – all raising their voice for a #PovertyFreeLondon in October 2021.

 Dance – Barking and Dagenham Youth Dance

-A fantastic and thought provoking dance by young people, the piece of work encapsulates the thoughts and perceptions of young people growing up in a city with high levels of poverty.
+A thought provoking dance by young people, the piece of work encapsulates the thoughts and perceptions of young people growing up in a city with high levels of poverty.

-Lewisham Local and partners are hosting a range of free activities related to food-growing across Lewisham in October Half-term and beyond.
+Lewisham Local and partners hosted a range of free activities related to food access and growing across Lewisham.
 All the activities provide a free lunch and are aimed at families who are on a low-income.

 In these new bitesize podcasts from St Michael’s Fellowship, the team share some of their stories and insights into how poverty affects the parents they are working with.